 However, enriching sensor data with semantics from a knowledge graph increases input size and may result in a high number of rules.
 Hence, the second contribution of this paper is an Autoencoder-based (Vincent et al. 2008) Neurosymbolic ARM method (Aerial) as part of the proposed pipeline that can learn a concise set of high-quality rules with full data coverage (Section Rule Extraction from Autoencoders).
 Aerial learns a neural representation of a given input data and then extracts association rules from the neural representation.
-This approach can be supplemented by and is fully compatible with other ARM variations that aim to mine a smaller subset of high-quality rules such as top-k rules mining (Fournier-Viger et al. 2012), and ARM with item constraints (Baralis et al. 2012; Srikant et al. 1997).
+This approach can be supplemented by and is fully compatible with other ARM variations that aim to mine a smaller subset of high-quality rules, such as top-k rules mining (Fournier-Viger et al. 2012), and ARM with item constraints (Baralis et al. 2012; Srikant et al. 1997).
 An extensive set of experiments (Section Evaluation) is performed and the results show that ARM on knowledge graphs and sensor data together results in more generically applicable rules with high support and data coverage in comparison to ARM on sensor data only (Section Discussion).
 Furthermore, the results show that the proposed Aerial approach is capable of learning a concise set of highquality rules with full coverage over the entire data.

-In summary, the two contributions of this paper are: (1) a pipeline of operations to learn contextual and more generically applicable semantic association rules from IoT data compared to existing methods; and (2) an Autoencoderbased ARM approach for learning a more concise set of high-quality semantic association rules than the state-of-the-art, with full data coverage.
+In summary, the two contributions of this paper are: (1) a pipeline of operations to learn contextual semantic association rules from both static and dynamic IoT data as opposed to existing methods which consider sensor data only; and (2) an Autoencoder-based ARM approach for learning a more concise set of high-quality semantic association rules than the state-of-the-art, with full data coverage.
 This approach is orthogonal and can be used with other ARM variations.